airicbear/cis-4496-project/Code/monet_cyclegan/README.md

 - `utils.py` - Helper methods used throughout the package.

+- `scripts` - Script functions for common tasks related to CycleGAN training, testing, and evaluation.

 - `environment-macos.yaml` - Conda environment configuration for macOS users.

 - `environment-windows.yaml` - Conda environment configuration for Windows users only using CPU.